lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-10-04-Standard_ML.md

 terminated by a semicolon, so the bizarre double-semicolon was introduced.
 I still don't know how they managed to use semicolons to separate commands as well as list elements.
-Weirdest of all, you could actually omit the brackets in $(x,y,z)$.
+Weirdest of all, you could actually omit the brackets in $(x,y,z)$, which may be the real reason why list elements must be separated by semicolons.

 The tragedy of the ML schism was that there were no disagreements about the abstract syntax, semantics, applications or general direction of ML.